YichiZhang98/SAM4MIS/README.md

 # Segment Anything Model (SAM) for Medical Image Segmentation.

+*  Due to the inherent flexibility of prompting, foundation models have emerged as the predominant force in the fields of natural language processing and computer vision.
+The recent introduction of the Segment Anything Model (SAM) signifies a noteworthy expansion of the prompt-driven paradigm into the domain of image segmentation, thereby introducing a plethora of previously unexplored capabilities.
+However, the viability of its application to medical image segmentation remains uncertain, given the substantial distinctions between natural and medical images.

+*  In this work, we provide a comprehensive overview of recent endeavors aimed at extending the efficacy of SAM to medical image segmentation tasks, encompassing both empirical benchmarking and methodological adaptations.
+Additionally, we explore potential avenues for future research directions in SAM's role within medical image segmentation.
+Please refer to [the paper](https://arxiv.org/pdf/2401.03495.pdf) for more details.

+*  This repo will continue to track and summarize the latest research progress of SAM in medical image segmentation to support ongoing research endeavors.
+If you find this project helpful, please consider stars or citing.
+Feel free to contact for any suggestions.

 ```
 @article{SAM4MIS,
   title={Segment Anything Model for Medical Image Segmentation: Current Applications and Future Directions},